-- 18.1.
+- 19.1.
 The Low Point Scoring System of RRS Appendix A will apply, except that if fewer than five races are completed each boat's total score will be the sum of her scores for all races.
-If five or more races are completed, each boat's worst race will be discarded subject to rule 90.3 (b). - 18.2.
-Multiple races are scheduled, of which one shall be completed to constitute a series. - 18.3.
-IRC classes will be scored using Time on Time. - 18.4.
-PHRF classes will be scored using the handicaps provided by the YRALIS and the course distance.
-Course distances as determined by the race committee will not be grounds for redress. - 18.5.
-A boat that fails to finish within the time limit following the finish of a boat in her class shall, without a hearing, be scored by the race committee with points equal to the number of boats in her class that have sailed the course and finished within the time limit plus two points.
+If five or more races are completed, each boat's worst race will be discarded subject to rule 90.3 (b). - 19.2.
+Multiple races are scheduled.
+One completed race shall constitute a series. - 19.3.
+The IRC division will be scored using Time on Time. - 19.4.
+The PHRF division will be scored using the handicaps provided by the YRALIS and the course distance.
+Course distances as determined by the race committee will not be grounds for redress. - 19.5.
+A boat that fails to finish within the time limit following the finish of a boat in her class that has sailed the course shall, without a hearing, be scored with points equal to the number of boats in her class that have sailed the course and finished within the time limit, plus two points.
 This changes rules A4.1, A4.2 and A5.

-19. ELECTRONIC COMMUNICATION
+20.0 ELECTRONIC COMMUNICATION

-- 19.1.
-Each boat shall carry a radio capable of transmitting and receiving VHF channel 16, 69 and 71. - 19.2.
+- 20.1.
+Each boat shall carry a radio capable of transmitting and receiving VHF channels 16, 69 and 71. - 20.2.
 Except in an emergency or to report a protest or withdrawal, or as otherwise provided herein, a boat shall neither make radio transmissions while racing nor receive radio communications not available to all boats.
-This restriction also applies to mobile telephones and other electronic communication. - 19.3.
+This restriction also applies to mobile telephones and other electronic communication. - 20.3.
 The race committee may announce changes to the starting line or the course on the Course VHF channel.
-Failure to hear such broadcasts shall not be grounds for redress. - 19.4.
+Failure to hear such broadcasts shall not be grounds for redress. - 20.4.
 Competing boats shall not communicate by radio with commercial craft, except in an emergency.
+Failure to comply with this instruction may result in a rule 2 hearing against the offending boat.

-20. PRIZES
+21.0 PRIZES

-- 20.1.
-Prizes will be awarded to the boats with the best total scores in each class. - 20.2.
-The JOYETTE, ZILPH and CYNOSURE trophies will be awarded to the boats which, in the judgment of the Race Committee, have the best performance in the PHRF, Level, and IRC divisions respectively. - 20.3.
-The GERARD T. HANNON MEMORIAL TROPHY may be awarded in the discretion of the race committee to a boat or person demonstrating exceptional sportsmanship or fair play. - 20.4.
-The ROGER SHERMAN MEMORIAL TROPHY will be awarded to the boat that, in the judgment of the race committee, has the best combined performance in the American Yacht Club Spring and Fall Regattas.
-Prizes will be awarded at American Yacht Club as soon as possible after the final race and protest hearings.
+- 21.1.
+Prizes will be awarded to the boats with the best total scores in each class. - 21.2.
+The RAMPANT, 1888 and EDWARD RICHARDS TROPHIES will be awarded to the boats that, in the judgment of the race committee, have the best performance in the PHRF, Level, and IRC divisions respectively. - 21.3.
+The GERARD T. HANNON MEMORIAL TROPHY may be awarded in the discretion of the race committee to a boat or person demonstrating exceptional sportsmanship or fair play.

-21. NAVIGATION RULES
+22.0 NAVIGATION RULES

-21.1.
+22.1.
 All boats are cautioned to observe the Navigation Rules of the Road and to yield right of way to vessels restricted in their ability to maneuver, especially to tugs and barges.
 Any boat observed to impede such traffic may be protested by the race committee.

-22. DISCLAIMER OF LIABILITY
+23.0 DISCLAIMER OF LIABILITY